Aliases for GLRA3 Gene

 GeneCards Summary for GLRA3 Gene

-GLRA3 (Glycine Receptor, Alpha 3) is a Protein Coding gene.
-Diseases associated with GLRA3 include hyperekplexia.
-Among its related pathways are Ion channel transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include extracellular ligand-gated ion channel activity and extracellular-glycine-gated chloride channel activity.
-An important paralog of this gene is GABRR1.
+GLRA3 (Glycine Receptor Alpha 3) is a Protein Coding gene.
+Diseases associated with GLRA3 include Brain Stem Infarction and Hyperekplexia.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include extracellular ligand-gated ion channel activity and extracellularly glycine-gated chloride channel activity.
+An important paralog of this gene is GLRA1.